 3.2.7.3 Import Worksheet Data

-This menu item opens the dialog window that allows importing an XML file containing a part of an inventory, i.e. one or more sectors, sub-sectors or categories into the currently open database and currently chosen Inventory Year.
+This menu item opens the dialog window that allows importing XML file containing part of an inventory, i.e. one or more sectors, sub-sectors or IPCC categories, into the current inventory year of the currently open database.